 (I realize the color black in Spanish is something offensive in English, but keep in mind this is a different language and it just means the color.
 It’s also pronounced differently as you’ll hear in the video).

-2. If your kids don’t know the colors in Spanish yet, print the list above for them.
+2. If your kids don’t know the colors in Spanish yet, print this list for them:

 3. If you have two clean flyswatters, grab those.
 If not, kids can use their hands.